The RTSNI Dan Gilbert Lecture: Tim Davie

 About

-A rare chance to hear from the BBC’s Director General, Tim Davie, in conversation with BBC Northern Ireland’s John Campbell, about the challenges facing the broadcasting industry today, both regionally and nationally.
+A chance to hear from the BBC’s Director General, Tim Davie – in conversation with John Campbell – in BBC Northern Ireland’s centenary year.
+Tim will be talking about current challenges and opportunities for the BBC and the wider broadcasting industry, both regionally and nationally.

 Chair